The Homemade Trials: Chili Powder

 We can do better than that, people.

-Anybody make chili powder at home?
+Anybody make Homemade Chili Powder?
 Leave a comment if you have any tips on good chilis to use!